 More about Santee Frazier & Angelique Stevens

 Santee Frazier’s honors include a 2009 Lannan Residency Fellowship and the 2001 Truman Capote Scholarship from the Institute of American Indian Arts Creative Writing Program.
 A citizen of the Cherokee Nation of Oklahoma, his poetry collections offer non-romanticized, realistic portraits of great beauty, and a rare look at the truths of survival for Native peoples in today’s society.
-Mr. Frazier directs the Institute of American Indian Arts Low Residency MFA program.
+Mr. Frazier is Visiting Faculty, 2021-2022, at the MFA for Poets & Writers, College of Humanities, University of Massachusetts Amherst.

 “In language infused with the attitude of blues—never nostalgic or self-pitying—Frazier explores the harsh lives of people living at the margins with a measure of tenderness that underscores their dignity.
 The poems handle tough subjects gracefully, moving thematically from issues of sexual exploitation and violence in everyday domestic life to a kind of wonder at the redemptive possibilities of the human spirit rising out of chaos.”
 (Former United States Poet Laureate Natasha Trethewey)